 There are a few things you can do to keep your pipes from bursting prematurely in Phoenix.
-First thing you should do is to always check the status of your plumbing system.
+The first thing you should do is always check the status of your plumbing system.
 This should be put on the priority list as the heat and temperatures rise.

 When the cold weather comes, the risk of the pipes being damaged increases.
 This is because the freezing weather can turn your pipes as hard as a rock.
 When water expands due to cold, the pressure on the pipe increase.
 Where do they go but out?
 Then the pipes burst apart at the weak joints or in the cracks.
 Frozen pipes can cause great damage to any property.
 It can be a pain and expensive to repair.